Facing an IRS Tax Levy?

 How to Choose Representation

-How do you find the tax representation that’s right for you?
+How do you find the tax representation?
 Fortunately, EAs and attorneys are both accountable to the IRS and their state bar, respectively.
-To find one that’s a good fit for your case, start by asking a few questions:
+To find one that is a good fit for your case, start by asking a few questions:

 • Where are you licensed?